TRUE EYE EMERGENCY

 Patients suffering from mild-to-moderate open-angle glaucoma now have access to an exciting new treatment option designed to help reduce pressure in the eye and slow the progression of glaucoma.

 The iStent® Trabecular Micro-Bypass is the smallest medical device ever approved by the FDA. iStent® is designed to create a permanent opening in your trabecular meshwork (the eye’s draining system), and works continuously to improve the outflow of fluid from your eyes to help control eye pressure.

-Ophthalmologists, Andrew Riemer, D.O., Deborah Wu, M.D. and Dr. Steffany Straight, M.D., of Riemer Eye Center, are among the few certified Michigan surgeons, located in the Ludington-Manistee-Cadillac communities, to perform this surgery using the iStent® implant.
+Ophthalmologists, Andrew Riemer, D.O., Brandon Riemer, D.O. and Dr. Steffany Straight, M.D., of Riemer Eye Center, are among the few certified Michigan surgeons, located in the Ludington-Manistee-Cadillac communities, to perform this surgery using the iStent® implant.